John* died 6 months after his doctor suddenly stopped the diazepam prescription he had been taking for 10 years.

 John was prescribed diazepam for 10 years when his doctor stopped his prescription without warning.
-Within days, John developed acute benzodiazepine withdrawal symptoms including hallucinations, memory loss, seizure-like episodes (6 months before, he had a grand mal seizure when his diazepam was accidentally stopped when in hospital for an unrelated condition), sensory disturbances, difficulty with walking, reading and writing and many other disabling symptoms.
+Within days, John developed acute benzodiazepine withdrawal symptoms including hallucinations, memory loss, seizure-like episodes (6 months before, he had a grand mal seizure when his diazepam was accidentally stopped when he was in hospital for an unrelated condition), sensory disturbances, difficulty with walking, reading and writing and many other disabling symptoms.
 John urgently needed his diazepam prescription reinstated and also practical support as he was too ill to take care of himself, but this required the backing of his GP.

 Johns’ GP refused to reinstate his diazepam prescription nor offered any other medical care and refused to refer him to social care for a needs assessment.
 This made it impossible for John to access any practical help as social services, drug and alcohol services and all other support agencies required a referral from his GP.